dgist-datalab/DOGI/README.md

 ## Installation & Compilation

+Since our experiments require modifying GRUB and inserting kernel modules via insmod, we highly recommend running them in a virtual machine environment.
 There are three major steps to install and run the DOGI prototype:

 1. Build the **ZenFS environment**